 - Prior to arriving on campus, you are encouraged to complete the self-assessment questionnaire.
 Follow the instructions provided.

 On campus, you are encouraged to:

 - Implement the measures specified by the orientation session, campus guidelines, and their supervisor.

 - Maintain a physical distance of at least 2 metres (6 feet) or more between persons.
-Where physical distancing cannot be maintained and in indoor common spaces on our campus, such as hallways, lobbies, stairways, washrooms, and elevators, it is recommended to wear a non‐medical mask or homemade facial covering, it is recommended to wear a non-medical mask or facial covering to reduce the spread of respiratory droplets.
+Where physical distancing cannot be maintained and in indoor common spaces on our campus, such as hallways, lobbies, stairways, washrooms, and elevators, it is required to wear a non-medical mask or facial covering to reduce the spread of respiratory droplets.
 Note: facial coverings are not considered personal protective equipment.